-Unit Tests
+Unit Tests Unit Tests

 There are 3 unit tests and these are CLOSED textbook.
-During in-person course delivery, each unit test consists of a written test section, which makes up 30% of the test grade, and an online test section, which makes up 70% of the test grade.
-During the online course delivery, each unit test consists only of the online test, which makes up 100% of the test grade.
-The written test is a short 10-20 min. test and will be completed in-class during the regular lecture hours.
-The online portion of the tests will be scheduled on Thursday(Lab) via D2L quiz.
+During in-person couse delivery, each unit test consists of a written test section, which makes up 30% of the test grade, and an online test section, which makes up 70% of the test grade.
+During the onine couse delivery, each unit test consists only of the online teset, which makes up 100% of the test grade.
+The written test is a short 10-20 min.
 These tests are open for a regular test length + an additional 50% extension (Ex.30min. + 15min.=45min.) to allow for any technology issues that may arise.
 You have only ONE attempt, and once you start a test, you must complete it within a fixed time limit.
 However, you can choose when to start your test within 24-hour access window.
 For all the unit tests, extensions of the accessing time(online test only) and make-ups are NOT allowed, unless you have a legitimate reason including a serious accident, illness, and so forth.